swicg/potential-wg-charters/stage-process.md

     their proposal, the WG chairs will create a repo for the champions to develop the feature or proposal (e.g.,
     [example](https://github.com/swicg/activitypub-http-signature)).
+  * [ ] If there is enough interest and diversity of contributors, a CG Task Force can often be helpfully proposed at this point to house and track discussions, but is not a requirement.
+Particularly for features with IPR consequences, task forces can be helpful for pushing sensitive discussions inside the IPR boundaries of the community group.

 ## Stage 2: Formalization (Community Group)